Skip to content

 }

-• Schema Awareness - Understands table structures and column types
+• Schema Awareness — understands table structures, column types, and sample data

-• SQL Validation - Optionally validates generated SQL syntax
+• SQL Validation — validates generated SQL syntax via EXPLAIN (enabled by default)

-• Confidence Scores - Returns confidence level (0.0-1.0) for the translation
+• Confidence Levels — returns "high", "medium", or "low" confidence for the translation

-• Explanations - Optional explanation of the generated SQL
+• Explanations — optional natural language explanation of the generated SQL

 OptionTypeDescription